Sustis is my creative space — a place to envision sustainable futures where the planet and all living beings can thrive together.

 Digi Compass is a strategic workshopping game for municipalities.

-Tivoli Utopia Game playing session
+Live / online Tivoli Utopia Game session